 This section describes requirements that must be met to open a study to accrual.
+The protocol chair and CRM work closely with other protocol team members to identify and track all requirements that must be met to open a study to accrual; while some requirements apply to all IMPAACT studies, others may be study-specific.

-The protocol chair and CTS work closely with other protocol team members to identify and track all requirements that must be met to open each study to accrual; while some requirements apply to all studies, others may be study-specific.
-These requirements are described in Section 11.1.
-After all requirements have been met, the CTS announces that the study is open to accrual by notifying the protocol team and participating sites, the IMPAACT Data Management Center (DMC) Chief Data Manager, DAIDS Regulatory Support Center Clinical Study Information Office (RSC CSIO), and DAIDS Office of Clinical Site Oversight Monitoring Operations Branch (OCSO MOB).
+After all requirements have been met, the CRM announces that the study is open to accrual by notifying the protocol team and participating sites, the IMPAACT Data Management Center (DMC) Chief Data Manager, DAIDS Regulatory Support Center Clinical Study Information Office (RSC CSIO), and DAIDS Office of Clinical Site Oversight Monitoring Operations Branch (OCSO MOB).